Skip to content

 How do I keep the batter from falling off during frying?

-Make sure the mushroom rings are damp but not dripping wet before coating.
-The moisture helps the batter adhere.
-Tap off excess batter gently and lower the pieces into the oil carefully.
-Avoid moving them for the first 30 seconds so the batter sets before you flip.
+The mushroom rings should be damp from the kombu soak but not dripping.
+That surface moisture is what lets the batter grip.
+Tap off excess liquid, lower the rings into 350°F oil carefully, and leave them undisturbed for a full 30 seconds so the batter sets before you touch anything.

 Can I prepare the mushroom rings ahead of time?